uunicorn/synaWudfBioUsb-sandbox/README.md

 * It may "fail" the first couple of times.
 Whenever driver detects that device ownership has changed (host computer details have changed), it needs to re-flash and re-calibrate the device to establish a new trust.
-After each step USB device is reconnected.
+After each step the USB device is reconnected.
 The current winusb stub is not smart enough to detect device reconnects, so the next driver's attempt to talk to the device will immediately fail.
   Just restart `a.exe` a couple of times before giving up.